 Anthropology has a strong commitment to preserving and transmitting the knowledge of the past, illuminating the challenges of the present, and contributing to their solutions and shaping the future.
 We are known for our strong theoretical orientation and are nationally recognized for having an excellent program in applied anthropology.
 Our department is prepared to further collaborations within the University, locally, and globally.

-Professors: J. Chernela, J. Freidenberg, M. Leone, M. Paolisso
+Professors: J. Chernela, M. Leone, M. Paolisso, J. Richardson, P. Shackel

-Assistant Professors: S. Downey, C. Getrich, G. Hambrecht, A. Heller, K. Lafrenz Samuels, A. Lopez, T. Sangaramoorthy, L. Shaffer
+Associate Professors: S. Brighton, C. Getrich, G. Hambrecht, K. Lafrenz Samuels, A. Lopez, T. Sangaramoorthy,

 Lecturers: M. London, J. Messing

 Affiliate Professors: A. Bolles (WMST), L. Frederik Meer (THET), J. Hanna, R. Harrison (CMLT, LASC), S. Kim (WMST), D. Linebaugh (HISP)

 Adjunct Professors: S. Abbott-Jamieson (NOAA), M. Butler, T. Cederstrom, C. Crain (LTG Associates), S. Fiske (NOAA), A. Froment, S. Huertin-Roberts, J. Kunen (USAID), B. Little (National Park Service), F. McManamon (National Park Service), M. Mieri (Smithsonian), C. Puentes-Markides, D. Russell (USAID), J. Schablitsky (MD SHA), J. Schneider, R. Sobel (Smithsonian), N. Tashima (LTG Associates), R. Winthrop (BLM)

 Professors Emeriti: E. Chambers, J. Freidenberg, F. Jackson, T. Whitehead